Essay Posted: 2,871 words

 The funeral home smelled like too many flowers, and Cesar hugged me when I walked inside.
 He was wearing a very black suit, and he was as tall as his wife was short.
 I remember he knelt down beside me.

 “Andre, eu sei que voce estava ansioso para uma prima.”
+(Andrew, I know you were excited for a cousin).

 “Por favor, faz algo pra mim.”
+(Please, do something for me).

 I was one of the pallbearers at Elisa’s funeral.
 I never saw her little face, never got to hold her, but I carried the little white box that we put in the muddy ground.
 It was the first time life ever pulled the rug out from under me.
-My dad preached at the graveside, preached words that were full of life and power as he reminded those of us who were left behind that our turn is coming, too.
+My dad preached at the graveside, words full of life and power as he reminded those of us who were left behind that our turn is coming, too.

 I almost forgot the truth that day, and I’ve almost forgotten it many times since.
 God has a plan for me.
 He had a plan for Elisa.
 He has a plan for Great Nana, for each day that she unexpectedly receives, more sleeping than living.